ch2isk4kos/frontend-masters-algo-course/00-basics/big-o-notation.md

 A way to categorize the time or memory of an algorithm based on input.
 Generalizes the growth of an algorithm.

-It's _not_ an exact measurement.
+It's _not_ an exact measurement.</br>
 Will _not_ determine how many CPU cycles it takes.

 O of _N_ means your algorithm will grow linearily based on input.

-Big O helps make decisions about which data structures and algorithms to use.
+Big O helps make decisions about which data structures and algorithms to use.</br>
 As your input grows, how fast does computation/memory grow?

 ```ts